m3astwood/ethermap/README.md

 ### Backend

-Backend is running on [express.js](https://expressjs.com/) with [ViteExpress](https://github.com/szymmis/vite-express) bridging the gap between the fron and backends.
+Backend is running on [express.js](https://expressjs.com/) with [ViteExpress](https://github.com/szymmis/vite-express) bridging the gap between the front and backends.

-Database models, and queries are handled by [objection.js](https://vincit.github.io/objection.js/) ORM built on top of [knex](https://knexjs.org/).
-During dev the database defaults to an Sqlite3 db, and then during production it will be able to handle whichever database you choose.
-For now it has only been setup to work with PostgreSQL.
+Database is setup with [Drizzle](https://orm.drizzle.team) and [Postgres](https://www.postgresql.org/).

 Live data is shared with the client using [socket.io](https://socket.io/).